okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020-03-0/index.md

 ### OAuth for Okta is Generally Available in Preview

-[OAuth for Okta](/docs/guides/implement-oauth-for-okta/overview/) is now Generally Available in Preview. <!-- OKTA-276783 -->
+[OAuth for Okta](/docs/guides/implement-oauth-for-okta/overview/) is now Generally Available in Preview.
+At this time, OAuth for Okta works only with the APIs listed in the [Scopes & supported endpoints](/docs/guides/implement-oauth-for-okta/scopes/) section.
+We are actively working towards supporting additional APIs.
+Our goal is to cover all Okta public API endpoints.<!-- OKTA-276783 -->

 ### Pagination is available for the List Authorization Servers operation